lawengineeringsystems/lawyertools/README.md

 - if you want to run it manually, cd to `lawyertools` (within the library), then run: `uvicorn app:app` More info [here](https://fastapi.tiangolo.com/deployment/manually/)

+- visit `/docs` to visualise the auto-generated API documentation

 # TODO: